What does Suzanne mean?

 Suzanne is a very popular first name for females (#153 out of 4276, Top 4%) but a unique surname for both adults and children.
 (2000 U.S. Census)

 Charted below is the baby name popularity of Suzanne for girls.
-Suzanne reached its top rank of #65 in the U.S. during the years 1960-1969, but is not ranked currently.
+Suzanne reached its top rank of #65 in the U.S. in the 1960s, but is not ranked currently.
 (2014 Birth Statistics)

 Displayed below is a comparison of the popularity of the girl name Suzanne and affiliated names.
 Susan (#851 last year), Suzanna, Suzan, Susie, Suzette, Suzy, Susanna, Sue, Sudie, Susana, Susann, Sanna and Susanne are the prominent varying forms of Suzanne ranked in the Top 1000.
 These girl names were at the height of their popularity during the years 1960-1969 (usage of 0.4067%) and have become much less widespread since (usage 0.0106%, down 97.4%), with forms such as Susan, Sudie, Susana, Susanne and Sue falling out of style.
 (2014 Birth Statistics)